-The United Kingdom’s exit from the European Union and Customs Union is becoming a reality with the transition period ending on 31 December 2020.
+The United Kingdom’s exit from the European Union and Customs Union became a reality with the UK-EU trade agreement coming into effect from 1 January 2021.

 - Establish an office – will need to be staffed (although again consideration will need to be taken as to the freedom of movement of those staff if they are not local (define local) or

 - Appoint a corporate services provider in the country which can provide the services required directly or engage a third party to assist.